usertomlin/efficient-trie/README.md

 SuffixTrie<Integer> suffixTrie2 = new SuffixTrie<Integer>(words2, values);
 ```

-See the javadoc, examples in SimpleTrieExamples.java and TriesComparison.java, as well as the source codes, for APIs and method details.
+See the javadoc, examples in EfficientTrieExamples.java and TriesComparison.java, as well as the source codes, for APIs and method details.

-## Features:
+## Features

 An efficient, primitive array implementation of prefix trie and suffix trie.